-8. Select Secure Path 3.0F SP1 for HP-UX for Active-Passive disk array.
+8. Select Secure Path 3.0F SP1 for HP-UX for Active-Passive disk array when prompted, and follow the on-screen instructions.

 The system reboots after successful installation of Secure Path 3.0F SP1 for HP-UX for Active-Passive disk array.